Kortemme-Lab/sequence-tolerance/README.rst

 Description
 ~~~~~~~~~~~~~~~~~

-The method first generates an ensemble of backbone structures by running backrub simulations on an input structure.
+This method first generates an ensemble of backbone structures by running backrub simulations on an input structure.
 For each member of the ensemble, a large number of sequences are scored and then Boltzmann weighted to generate a position weight matrix for the specified sequence positions.
 Interactions within and between different parts of the structure can be individually reweighted, depending on the desired objective.

 ~~~~~~~~~~~~
 Instructions